steveshogren/hugo-blog/content/page/training.md

 [scheme-tdd.rkt](/code/scheme-tdd.rkt).
 Right click and "Save Link As" to save the file.
 Open it in DrRacket, and type ```Ctrl-R``` to run the tests.

-Some of the exercises are very challenging!
+Some exercises are very challenging!
 You will probably not be able to complete every single exercise without help.
 This is okay!
 Plenty of people have posted excellent answers online for how to solve all the homework.
 If you get stuck and frustrated, just look up a solution and take some time to understand it.

 ### Step 4 - Pick A Language